An alveolus lung-on-a-chip model of Mycobacterium fortuitum lung infection

 Abstract

 Lung disease due to non-tuberculous mycobacteria (NTM) is rising in incidence.
-While both two dimensional cell culture and animal models exist for NTM infections, a major knowledge gap is the early responses of human alveolar and innate immune cells to NTM within the human alveolar microenvironment.
-Here we describe development of a humanized, three-dimensional, alveolus lung-on-a-chip (ALoC) model of Mycobacterium fortuitum lung infection that incorporates only primary human cells such as pulmonary vascular endothelial cells in a vascular channel, and type I and II alveolar cells and monocyte-derived macrophages in an alveolar channel along an air-liquid interface.
+Although both two-dimensional cell culture and animal models exist for NTM infections, a major knowledge gap is the early responses of human alveolar and innate immune cells to NTM within the human alveolar microenvironment.
+Here, we describe the development of a humanized, three-dimensional, alveolus lung-on-a-chip (ALoC) model of Mycobacterium fortuitum lung infection that incorporates only primary human cells, such as pulmonary vascular endothelial cells, in a vascular channel, and type I and II alveolar cells and monocyte-derived macrophages in an alveolar channel along an air–liquid interface.
 M. fortuitum introduced into the alveolar channel primarily infected macrophages, with rare bacteria inside alveolar cells.
-Bulk-RNA sequencing of infected chips revealed marked upregulation of transcripts for cytokines, chemokines and secreted protease inhibitors (SERPINs).
+Bulk RNA sequencing of infected chips revealed marked upregulation of transcripts for cytokines, chemokines and secreted protease inhibitors (SERPINs).
 Our results demonstrate how a humanized ALoC system can identify critical early immune and epithelial responses to M. fortuitum infection.
-We envision potential application of the ALoC to other NTM and for studies of new antibiotics.
+We envision potential application of the ALoC to other NTM and in studies of new antibiotics.

 Article activity feed